ibrar-syed/mammography-classification_by_Deep_Learning/README.md

-#  Mammography Classification with Optimized Deep_Learning......
+#  Mammography Classification with Optimized Deep_Learning

 A modular and production ready deep learning framework for classifying breast abnormalities using mammographic imaging.